 AMANDA JACOBS grew up in Macon, Georgia and earned her Bachelor of Music degree in piano performance from Wesleyan College.
-Although trained as a classical pianist, Ms. Jacobs now works and creates in three artistic disciplines: Music, Theater and the Visual Arts.
-She is currently finishing a dissertation for her doctorate about the learning environments of Musical Theatre productions.
+Although trained as a classical pianist, Dr. Jacobs now works and creates in three artistic disciplines: Music, Theatre and the Visual Arts.
+With a doctorate in Educational Psychology, she specializes in learning environments in the Arts.

 As a composer/playwright, she is most recognized for her award-winning work on “AUSTEN'S PRIDE: A NEW MUSICAL OF PRIDE AND PREJUDICE”, which swept the New York Musical Theater Awards in 2011 as Jane Austen's Pride and Prejudice, A Musical, and included the coveted "Stage Entertainment Award", and "Most Promising Musical" award.
 In 2014, the Jane Austen Society of North America named her as representative for their International Visitors Program to the UK, where she composed worship music utilizing the three prayers of Jane Austen, organized and produced a concerts in Jane Austen Family churches.
 Other works include Learning How to Drown: A Musical” (The PiTCH/Finger Lakes Musical Theatre Festival, Goodspeed Writer's Colony).
 LUCINDA, A Grown-up Fairytale Musical and The Up Side of Down with Y York (2015 Hormel Festival of New Plays and Musicals) .
 Earlier collaborative works include “DANIEL: The Musical”, “Lily”, and “Truth in Beauty: A Shakespeare Sonnet Project”